jbtary/SubspaceDetection/README.md

 to include network subspace statistics instead of a single station allows the inclusion of different stations and components, and should decrease the important false detection rate observed.
 The application of the empirical subspace detector to this sequence confirms the potential of this technique to improve event detection and better define spatio-temporal seismicity patterns.

+Added the matlab function "Detection_Threshold_Song.m" to determine the detection threshold according to Song et al., 2014, using the data and subspace decomposition.